SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

 When used in event handlers, `this` points to the specific element that the event fired from.

-If you create an HTML file and attach the following event handler to an element with id "button", what would the resulting output in the console be?
+If you create an HTML file and attach the following event handler to an element with id "button", what would the resulting output to the console be?

 ```js
 function solve() {